alonalj/PathoMCH/README.md

     * For predictions, the default is: `../res/postprocess/<c.TCGA_COHORT_NAME>/preds/<c.NAME>/'` (c is a Conf object from `conf.py`).
 Under this folder you need to place the exact folder produced during inference (i.e. `../out/<c.TCGA_COHORT_NAME>/predict/`).
 Simply copy these folders from your server to this postprocess path.
 If you want to change these formats, simply modify: `Conf_Postprocess().DATA_SPLIT_DIR`) and `Conf_Postprocess().MODEL_PREDS_DIR_WITH_RESAMPLE_ROUND`.
 5. `evaluate.py` - evaluates the model predictions and produces log files under '../out/'.
 Expects to see the aforementioned data_split and predictions pickles under `../res/postprocess/..` (see previous point).

+## Training on mock data
+We have included under the `res` folder pre-generated train and validation mock tfrec files.
+You may use these to check that the training pipeline works properly by running `model.py` with the default settings (currently set to `training = True`).
+Note that for this data, the model is not expected to converge, nor can this data be used to train a clinically meaningful model.
+For this purpose, original whole-slide images need to be placed under data->slides folder as explained above (see `conf.py`).
+Slides may be obtained from the GDC website, as discussed in the Methods section.
+The manifest files that list the slides used in this research are provided under data->slides.

 ## Generating molecular cartographies and deriving heterogeneity